J3RN/elixir-test-mode/README.md

 # elixir-test

-This package gives you a set of incredible handy functions to run Elixir tests:
+This package gives you a set of incredibly handy functions to run Elixir tests:

 - `elixir-test-at-point`
 - `elixir-test-file`